pic16f877ccs/fllt/README.md

-# fllt
+# fllt CLI

-A command line tool for the fill text with the character up to the maximum line length of the text
+Fill text with the specified character (standard is a space) up to the maximum line length of the text.